FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: Why have the proposed pressure rules been removed?

 A: The approach to pressure varies across the country.
-The Authority has begun work to look at sector wide risks in relation to distribution management in New Zealand and will work to ensure these risks are being managed by suppliers.
-This may include developing fit-for-purpose rules and guidance relating to pressure maintenance and management of networks to reduce the likelihood of recontamination of drinking water as it transits underground networks.
+The Authority has begun work to look at sector-wide risks in relation to distribution management in New Zealand to ensure any risks are being managed by suppliers.
+Our work may include developing fit-for-purpose rules and guidance relating to pressure maintenance and management of networks to reduce the likelihood of recontamination of drinking water as it transits underground networks.

 Q: Are monthly requirements interpreted as each calendar month?